Kirby Battle Royale

-Kirby Battle Royale is a brawler multiplayer video game in the Kirby series.
+Kirby Battle Royale is a 2017 brawler multiplayer video game in the Kirby series.
 Developed by HAL Laboratory and published by Nintendo, the game was released on the Nintendo 3DS handheld game console in Europe and Japan in November 2017, and in North America in January 2018.
+The game received mixed reviews from critics and sold 28,000 units within its debut week in Japan.

 Gameplay

 Kirby Battle Royale is a party/arena fighting game video game played primarily from a top-down perspective.
 Players control the series' titular protagonist Kirby and must battle against other versions of himself in an arena.
 The game features a single-player story campaign along with cooperative play and multiplayer battle modes that are available to play locally and online.

-Game modes

 There are a total of 10 game modes plus "The Cake Royale" story mode.